SATPublicUser/hello-world/README.md

 # hello-world

-Chia Test Repository 1
-This is the Master File.
-Change only through Pull Requests.

-Hello earthlings!
-The time is now 10:05 AM.
+Hello again earthlings!
+The time is now 10:31 AM.